Show Cause Letters

 Some people think they will engage a lawyer ‘if the worst happens’.
 That is, they see a lawyer as someone who will ‘react’ to a bad outcome, rather than work to ‘prevent’ it.
 The truth is, it often becomes harder, not easier, to change the outcome the farther things are along the road.
 For that reason, people facing potential disciplinary action at work are always best advised to get legal advice as soon as possible.
 As it is with medicine, prevention is better than a cure.

-Hiring a lawyer to help you can be easier than you think, and the timing can be important.
-Quite often, the earlier you engage a lawyer to help you, the more options you will have available in responding to a show cause letter.
+Hiring a lawyer to help you can be easier than you think.
+Moreover, the earlier you engage a lawyer to help you, the more options you will have available in responding to a show cause letter.

 Can this firm help you?